-✓ Improve customer satisfaction by providing expeditious review and resolution to customer PO issues.
+✓ Improve customer satisfaction by providing expeditious review and resolution to customer PQ issues.

-- ✓ Address all PQ customer complaints expeditiously. - ✓ Maintain adequate supply and variety monitoring recording of PO equipment.
-Provide engineering support in analyzing PQ data and identify the root causes of such problems - Identify and purchase additional PQ monitors as needed.
+- ✓ Address all PQ customer complaints expeditiously. - ✓ Maintain adequate supply and variety of PQ monitoring / recording equipment.
+Provide engineering support in analyzing PQ data and identify the root causes of such problems - ✓ Identify and purchase additional PQ monitors as needed.

-- ✓ Root cause analysis of customer PQ

-- PQmonitoring recording and equipment

-- ✓ Engineering support for analysis and

-facility for some time until an abnormality is captured for review and analysis.
+- ✓ Root cause analysis of customer PQ issues - ✓ PQ monitoring and recording equipment - \checkmark Engineering support for analysis and facility for some time until an abnormality is captured for review and analysis.
 If needed a more in-depth review and analysis is performed by Performance Engineering to assist in identifying the root cause of a PQ issue.
 To minimize delays, it is necessary for us to maintain an adequate supply and variety of PQ monitors on hand for deployment to expedite resolution of the issue and satisfy the customer concerns.
 Our inventory of PQ monitoring equipment is reviewed periodically with additional more state of the art units purchased as needed.
-As it relates to solving a customer PO issue LIPA's responsibility ends at the point of service to the customer facility.
+As it relates to solving a customer PQ issue LIPA's responsibility ends at the point of service to the customer facility.
 In instances where it is determined that the PQ problem is on the customer side of the meter, LIPA will recommend that the customer contract with a PQ professional who is equipped to analyze and remedy the problem.
-In an effort to further support resolution of a PO issue, LIPA is contemplating making available to customers a full range of PQ monitoring and services to include abnormalities on the customer side of the point of service.
+In an effort to further support resolution of a PQ issue, LIPA is contemplating making available to customers a full range of PQ monitoring and services to include abnormalities on the customer side of the point of service.